top of page

 3. Operational Independence from the Vendor

 A business that only functions with the owner is a major red flag.
-Buyers devalue or heavily condition deals if the vendor is central to key processes, compliance, or relationships.
+Buyers devalue, or heavily condition deals, if the vendor is central to key processes, compliance, or relationships.
 Demonstrating team and systems resilience is key.

 4. Revenue & Funding Defensibility